 Blair began her work with children 15 years ago at camps for kids with chronic and terminal illnesses where she began to understand childrens’ boundless capabilities and their incredible emotional depth.
 During this work, she was also exposed to the gross inequities that occur in our neighborhoods, schools, and healthcare systems.
 These combined experiences lead her to pursue a career in education.
 She views classrooms and schools as precious opportunities to build community, grow awareness and activism, and to slowly but surely build a new and better world.
 Blair obtained a dual masters degree in childhood education and childhood literacy at Bank Street College of Education.
-She has been an early childhood educator for the past 10 years in New Jersey and New York.
-Blair has spent the last 6 years at Community Roots teaching 2nd grade.
+She has been an early childhood educator for the past 13 years in New Jersey and New York.
+This is Blair’s ninth year teaching 2nd at Community Roots.

 Jennifer has been a proud New Yorker all her life.
 She grew up in Port Washington, studied in Manhattan and currently resides in Brooklyn.
 In 2006, she obtained a Bachelor of Science in childhood and special education from NYU.
 During her four years at NYU, Jennifer’s work-study program enabled her to work in diverse educational environments, which inspired her to pursue teaching full time.
 In her final year, she met the directors of Community Roots and knew their soon-to-be school was the perfect fit for her.
 Since then, Jennifer has been working as a teacher at Community Roots and is a proud member of the founding staff.
 She helped to open the first year of first grade in 2006, which she taught for two years before moving to third grade where she taught for three years.
 With a love for nature and the wondrous world around us, now Jennifer can be found teaching in the science lab.
 She is very happy to be a part of the growing Community Roots family and is honored to be serving the community of Fort Greene, where she lives.